michelebucelli/dealii-prm-tree/README.md

 # dealii-prm-tree package
 A tree view to navigate [deal.ii](https://www.dealii.org/) parameter files.

-**Disclaimer:** this package is made and maintained by a deal.ii user; it is not maintained, reviewed, sponsored or endorsed by any of the official deal.ii developers.

 ### How to use
 - use the Atom command ```dealii-prm-tree:toggle``` (default shortcut: ```ctrl+alt+p```) to toggle the parameter tree panel;
 - collapse or expand subsections in the tree by clicking on their name;